alistar/STTM-Insight/README.md

 In the second approach I use transfer learning by combining sentence embedding and K-means clustering to find clusters of similar texts as proxy for the main topics.
 The current sentence embedding implementation uses agregated Glove word embedding which I found computationally efficient while achieveing BERT level representation performance.
 Topic modeling with this technique can be done using the "Emb_Kmeans_Model" class (see ./model/emb_kmeans_cls.py).

-The two aforementioned models are integrated in a Streamlit app which allows the user to upload a collection of short text (as a csv file) and extract topics from it interactively.
+The two aforementioned models are integrated in a web app which allows the user to upload a collection of short text (as a csv file) and extract topics from it interactively.
 The user can perform topic extraction immediatly using the default settings.
 They can also opt for choosing between the two models, adjusting text processing, modifying model parameters or even fine tune how they want to see the results.
+You can see the app in action in the YouTube video below:

 [![Alt text](https://img.youtube.com/vi/ckn0lQPvgFw/0.jpg)](https://www.youtube.com/watch?v=ckn0lQPvgFw)